How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 What is RPE?

-Rate of perceived exertion (RPE) measures the intensity of an exercise — it uses a score of how difficult a particular exercise feels while you’re doing it.
+The rate of perceived exertion (RPE) measures the intensity of an exercise, using a score of how difficult a particular exercise feels while you’re doing it.

-RPE is a subjective rating based on how you feel physically and mentally during the exercise.
+RPE isn’t a difficulty rating of an exercise, it’s a subjective rating that’s based on how YOU feel physically and mentally.
 It uses a scale of 1-10 as a guide, where 1 is the least difficult and 10 is the most difficult.
 Rating your exertion this way enables you to self-regulate your training intensity during a workout, without needing an external monitor or fitness tracker.

-When you first start to gauge your RPE it can be difficult to choose a rating.
-As you gain more exercise experience, you’ll get better at assessing your effort level and the capabilities of your body using the RPE scale.
+When you first start to gauge your RPE it can be difficult to choose a rating if you’re not sure what maximum effort feels like for you.
+As you begin to work out more and more, you’ll get better at assessing your effort level and the capabilities of your body using the RPE scale.
+What feels difficult and easy will also change as your strength and fitness builds!

 Why should I use RPE?